Many or all companies we feature compensate us. Compensation and editorial

 If you’re getting a home equity loan or cash-out refinance, you should see the lump sum in your bank account within a few days.
 With a HELOC, you should get a debit card and a checkbook that allows you to access your credit line.

-What are the benefits and downsides of taking out a loan on a paid-off house?
+Pros and cons of taking out a loan on a paid-off house

 As with any financial move, consider the advantages and drawbacks of taking out a loan against a paid-off house.